AlirezaEiji191379/SELAB1/README.md

 ## Documentation

 ## Questions
 1. ".git" folder is a hidden directory which gets created upon initializing a new git repository.
 It contains any information needed for interacting with the remote repository and logging the changes that happen on the local repo.
-Information for tracking the commits (version control), branches, and the config are stored in this folder within different folders with different meanings
+Information for tracking the commits (version control), branches, and the config are stored in this folder within different folders with different meanings.
 To create this folder, one can use `git init` command in the git bash environment or basically in their terminal.

+2. In "atomic commits", the changes are very small and basically *indivisible*.
+These commits contain changes regarding a single (sub)task.
+It helps developers to make sure of their commits and whether the changes could be integrated with the database completely; if not they can rollback the commit.
+It also allows them to use seperate commits for refactoring and debugging for different tasks which makes the process much easier.
+To state some of the properties of an atomic commit, we can denote small incremental change, passed tests, and probably no TODOs.
+The term "atmoic pull-request" refers to the pulls which are concerenced on a specific functionality.
+In these request one asks for the updates on a single target, which may combine some changes that happened on a branch while ignoring some of the irrelevant changes.
+All the changes get mixed as a single request and come to the local repo.
+In the case of conflict, no updates will happen on the local unless you resolve them first.